jcsnorlax97/rentr/meetingMinutes/Minutes.md

   - Had gone over the sprint 1 grading scheme to ensure we’re not missing anything.
   - Had discussed the following questions:
       1. Would exceeding two pages for the project proposal be fine?
 (Yes, it'd be fine, based on the reply from the Professor.)
-      2. What kind of document formats should be submit, e.g. PDF or Github link?
+      2. What kind of document formats should be submitted, e.g. PDF or Github link?
-  - Had discussed and assign tasks for the presentation: each of us will responsible for creating a slide associated to a feature for the presentation.
+  - Had discussed and assign tasks for the presentation: each of us will responsible for creating a slide associated with a feature for the presentation.
   - Had briefly discussed branch protection rules

 - TODO:
   - Confirm submission format with the professor tomorrow during class.
-  - Ensure all Sprint 1 materials in Github are up-to-date, such that (i) we can close all issues & (ii) deploy from `develop` branch to `master` branch.
+  - Ensure all Sprint 1 materials in Github are up-to-date, such that (i) we can close all issues & (ii) deploy from the `develop` branch to the `master` branch.
   - Start to prepare a presentation slide for the assigned feature.

+### Week 3: meeting 4

+##### Feb 4th, 2021 (Thursday)
+- Participants: all team members

+- What we discussed:
+  - adding description & core features into README.md.
+  - to do final clean up on README.md.
+  - to deploy code changes from develop into master.

+### Week 3: meeting 5

+##### Feb 5th, 2021 (Friday)
+- Participants: all team members

+- What we discussed:
+  - Prepared slides for the presentation.

+- TODO:
+  - dev tasks for account management’s user stories
+  - front-end design draft
+  NEXT MEETING: (sun) feb 7th - 17.00

+### Week 3: meeting 6

+##### Feb 7th, 2021 (Sunday)
+- Participants: all team members

+- What we discussed:
+  - Presentation practice and minor updates.

+- TODO:
+  - Complete dev tasks breakdown.
+  - Make rough website design visualization.

+### Week 4: meeting 1

+##### Feb 9th, 2021 (Tuesday)
+- Participants: all team members

+- What we discussed:
+  - Presentation finalization.
+  - Dev task.
+  - Layout design.

+- TODO:
+  - React/DB Learning
+  - Pick Dev Task to work on

+### Week 5: meeting 1

+##### Feb 15th, 2021 (Monday)
+- Participants: all team members

+- What we discussed:
+  - Progress on the first user story.
+  - Dev task for next user story.

+- TODO:
+  - Bug fixing (B#61, B#60), Ensure Account Creation works (U#35, T#51)
+  - Account Login
+  - GET listings endpoint
+  - DB Migration/Deployment to Heroku for frontend.
+  - Add estimate & actual time spent for all backend dev tasks.
+  - (General) Update (i) meeting minutes in Wiki & source codes in develop, (ii) Team member roles (Front-end dev & Back-end devs).

+### Week 5: meeting 2

+##### Feb 17th, 2021 (Wednesday)
+- Participants: all team members

+- What we discussed:
+  - Discussed progress on dev tasks
+  - Assigned new dev tasks

+- TODO:
+  - Post method for login
+  - Unit tests
+  - Review existing pull requests
+  - Work on showing ad listings and pagination

+### Week 5: meeting 3

+##### Feb 19th, 2021 (Friday)
+- Participants: all team members

+- What we discussed:
+  - Status check
+  - Future project tasks

+- TODO:
+  - Class and sequence diagrams
+  - Testing plan
+  - Completion of dev tasks

+### Week 6: meeting 1

+##### Feb 22nd, 2021 (Monday)
+- Participants: all team members

+- What we discussed:
+  - Brief status check
+  - Most backend work done
+  - Some frontend work remaining

+- TODO:
+  - Continue/complete existing work
+  - Integration
+  - Testing